mosi-sol/shell/nodejs-cryptography/readme.md

 #### example:
-we track on a blog post or tweet, maybe the autherf change the content. how we can compair?\
+we track on a blog post or tweet, maybe the auther change the content. how we can compair?\
 by using cryptography!\
 in this tutorial 3 different hash methods:
 - encrypt